 Again, the Commission has on occasion exercised the power of interpreting the Act.
 Such a power is incidental to that of administration.
 Such interpretative action has not, to be sure, the force of law, but it has always been recognized by courts as having large persuasive powers.
 Especially true is this under the Securities Act as distinguished from other situations in which administrative agencies exercise interpretative powers.
 There is an element of estoppel, as lawyers would say, present in this situation which is of great consequence in determining whether or not the courts would follow the Commission's interpretations.
 This element, to be explicit, consists in the fact of action in reliance upon administrative interpretation.
-In other words, the only rights created under the Securities Act, whether those rights are enforced by the state or the federal courts, are created by the United States government.
-The United States government, speaking this time through the agency of the Federal Trade Commission, says to an issuer - not in such a fashion and no rights, either criminal or civil, will be created against you.
-It would, indeed, be unusual if action in reliance upon such advice should be treated by another agency of the same government -- the courts -- as subjecting the party so advised to liability.
+In other words, the only rights created under the Securities Act, whether those rights are enforced by the state or the federal courts, are created by the United States Government.
+The United States Government, speaking this time through the agency of the Federal Trade Commission, says to an issuer-act in such a fashion and no rights, either criminal or civil, will be created against you.
+It would, indeed, be unusual if action in reliance upon such advice should be treated by another agency of the same government-the courts-as subjecting the party so advised to liability.
 This recognition of the fact of there being something akin to estoppel present in such action by the Commission, has naturally made the Commission, as distinguished from its divisional officials, chary of the exercise of these powers.
 Only two Commission opinions have thus far been rendered, and these naturally merely make more explicit what is already implicit within the Act.

 I make these remarks upon the Commission's powers of regulation and interpretation not for the sake of emphasizing the powers as such but to illustrate the flexibilities inherent in the Act and its capacities for adaptation to the complexities of the situations it covers.
-Indeed, if half of the energy that has been expended in fulminating against the Act and propagandizing for amendments were enlisted in the effort to advise the Commission in the wise exercise of its powers, the government and issuers, bankers, lawyers and accountants would be far nearer to a solution of their problems.
+Indeed, if half of the energy that has been expended in fulminat-Continued on page 145 ing against the Act and propogandizing for amendments were enlisted in the effort to advise the Commission in the wise exercise of its powers, the government and issuers, bankers, lawyers and accountants would be far nearer to a solution of their problems.
 I cannot urge too strenuously such a course of action.
-The control of financing inherently bristles with complex situations adoptable far better to particularized administrative action than to the generalities that must of necessity characterize the legislative process.
+The control of financing inherently bristles with complex situations adaptable far better to particularized administrative action than to the generalities that must of necessity characterize the legislative process.
 Along this road lies a better understanding between government and finance of their common problems.
-It presents none of the pitfalls that necessarily attend efforts to open the Act to the attack of selfish and short-sighted interests.
-I invite you seriously and without bias or passion to essay that road, remembering always, according to the Congressional mandate of the Securities Act, that the public interest and the protection of investors must be the guiding consideration.
+It presents none of the pitfalls that necessarily attend efforts to open the Act to the attack of selfish and short-sighted interests.-Extracts, see 2, p.
+160.